 There are many different types of rewards cards out there – each of them with different levels of rewards.
 Not surprisingly, people with better credit and longer credit history often get cards with better rewards.
 Because of this, as you build your credit score and history, you have the opportunity to apply for and receive cards with better rewards.
 Doing so can give you even more rewards for the money you are already spending.

 Credit cards that offer rewards can be a great way to earn money back on the purchases you already make.
 However, it’s important that you pay off your credit card statement every month.
 If you find yourself carrying a balance, be sure you stop using that card until you have paid it off.
 The 1% or 2% in rewards you receive isn’t worth paying 10%-20% in interest.

-If you have questions about credit cards, feel free to ask a Member Advisor in one of our branches or give us a call at 800-835-3400.
+If you have questions about credit cards, connect with a Camino Member Advisor or give us a call at 800-835-3400.
 We are here to help you on your financial journey!